-GB has played a fundamental role during 2022 supporting the country's strategic actions for meeting the budgetary requirements through tapping international markets.
+Global Banking played a fundamental role during 2023 supporting the country's strategic objectives for meeting the budgetary requirements through tapping international markets.
 HSBC has worked with the government in a number of strategic situations through mobilising our international network and expertise.
-GB continued building Egypt's leading sustainable finance platform with Environmental, Social and Governance ('ESG') assets.
-In 2022, we have led several Advisory and Export Finance transactions that are essential for Egypt's economy.